impresyjna/ImpressiveNotifications/README.md

 pod 'ImpressiveNotifications'
 ```

+**ImpressiveNotifications** is also available through Swift Package Manager.
+The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.

 ## Usage
 Call ``INNotifications.show`` with a type, data structure and customStyle if you want.
 Only type is necessary.